-This article describes some of the more advanced techniques used to create the free Excel workbook Google Analytics Monthly PDF Report.
-The workbook can automatically send PDF reports for multiple websites as email attachments, and it uses a number of the new features of both the Analytics Core Add-in v2.20 and the Analytics Edge Connector for Google Analytics v2.3.
+This article describes some of the more advanced techniques used to create the Excel workbook Google Analytics Monthly PDF Report.
+The workbook can automatically send PDF reports for multiple websites as email attachments, and it uses a number of automation features of the Analytics Edge Core Add-in.

 The workbook has four Analytics Edge macros in it; one master repeating macro, and one macro for each of the three pages in the report.

 The Repeat Macro